mdonertas/ukbb_ageonset/LOG.md

 ### Exploratory Data Analysis for the self-reported diseases

 Updated ./scripts/05-UKBB_SRDiseases.Rmd to account for the hierarchical relationship between diseases.

+## 20.08.2018

+### Check participants with the highest number of diseasess

+Using ./scripts/06-checkExtremeNumDiseases.R , we check if the people with the highest number of diseases have diseases in the same clade or across different disease clades - as a check to see if there might be a data mishandling.
+The resulting trees for the top 5 are saved as ./results/UKBB_disease_EDA/top5NumDis_N_tree.pdf There is no obvious problem, it seems like these people indeed have reported many different diseases.

 # References